magento/devdocs/src/cloud/project/manage-disk-space.md

 ## Monitor disk space

 On Pro Production environments, you can monitor disk space and other performance indicators using the Managed alerts for {{ site.data.var.ee }} alert policy for New Relic.
-For details, see [Monitor performance with alert policies]({{ site.baseurl }}/cloud/project/new-relic.html#monitor-performance-with-managed-alerts).
+For details, see [Monitor performance with Managed Alerts]({{ site.baseurl }}/cloud/project/new-relic.html#monitor-performance-with-managed-alerts).

 ## No space left